Miteshryp/ecs-rust/notes.md

 ### Design
 - A functional system is any function defined in the scope whose parameters implement the `SystemParam` type.

-- These `SystemParam`s are actually just extractors of state values from a world instance.
+- These `SystemParam`s are extractors responsible for extracting the state values from a world instance in a safe manner for execution on schedules.

 - These `extractor` parameters are going to be declared by ECS system and can be used by the user to extract state data from the assigned world to be used in a system function.

 ### Critical issue regarding parallel systems

+##### Problem
-Currently, all the `SystemParam`s that need to be passed into a system are being initialised everytime run is called on the system, which means that all `SystemParam`s initialise every frame.
+Currently, all the `SystemParam`s that need to be passed into a system are being initialised everytime run is called on the system, which means that all `SystemParam`s try to initialise every frame.

 But this could also cause trouble leading to data race conditions.
-(2 `EventReader<E>`s creating an empty vector for the same type in the `EventManager`) (This is a non-catastrophic thing, but worse things could happen)

 However, we cannot really create a RwLock on the world, since that would essentially force the entire design to be sequential, since the initialise function requires a `&mut World`, and that would require every system to secure a lock to the world before execution, hence essentially making the system sequential.

+##### Solution adapted
 To solve this, we have to allow multiple `&mut World`s, but we have to ensure that the internal state remains consistent throughout, meaning that if 2 systems are accessing the same resource, they should be `relatively sequential`

+In simple words, each resource defined in the World structure needs to be individualistically locked using RwLocks. `Extractors` will then own the locks returned by the extraction function.

+No 2 conflicting extractors should run at the same time to cause lock owning conflict.
+This is the responsibility of a Scheduler.

-### Flow
+### Functional system architecture

-- Any function declared with compatible parameter fields is extended by the ECS system by implementing the `SystemFunction` trait for it.
+- Any function declared with compatible parameter fields is extended by the ECS system by implementing various traits (`SystemMarker`, `SystemExtractor` and `SystemExecutor`) for it.

-- This `SystemFunction` trait adds a `run()` method to the function, hence when the function is passed into a function, it can have this run method.
+- This `SystemExecutor` trait adds a `run()` method to the function, hence when the function is stored in a schedule, it can have this run method to run the function

-- The `SystemFunction` uses the world pointer to create  `SystemParam` extractor fields based on the function declaration.
-This is done using the `init` method in the `SystemParam` trait.
+- The `SystemExtractor` uses the world pointer to initialise  `SystemParam` extractor fields based on the function declaration.
+This is done using the `initialise` method in the `SystemParam` trait.

-- `SystemParam` trait will have a init method which will take in a `&mut World` type to get full and free access into the way (We may change the type to `&World` if we do not need to call a mut function)
+- `SystemParam` trait will have a `initialise` method which will take in a `&mut World` type to get full and free access into the world.

-- But this `SystemFunction` is not stored as a raw type (since the type of function is not really deterministic since it is determined by the parameters that the user defined, due to which we cannot directly create a vector and store it), but is rather going to be stored in a `FunctionHolder`, which will implement a `System` type, using which I can execute the system later with appropriate fields
+- But this `SystemMarker` is not stored as a raw type (since the type of function is not really deterministic since it is determined by the parameters that the user defined, due to which we cannot directly create a vector and store it), but is rather going to be stored in a `System` (which is just a structure to hold a function and its data), which will implement a `Schedulable` type, using which I can add the system to a schedule.
-(TODO: Details of this need to be worked out)